Submission to Royal Commission into the Protection and Detention of Children in the Northern Territory

 So the outcomes for the two different races of people coming together have severe ramifications for Yolŋu and other Aboriginal people.
 They continue to remain excluded without full access to the same information, rights and privileges that mainstream Australian citizens can access in a culturally safe and friendly way.
 They are cultural refugees encamped in the mainstream Australian society.

-A quick look at the mismatch in outcomes reveals a very unlevel playing-field that exists between Yolŋu and many other Aboriginal people, and the mainstream Australia dominant culture.
+A quick look at the mismatch in outcomes reveals a very unlevel playing field that exists between Yolŋu and many other Aboriginal people, and the mainstream Australian dominant culture.

 When I make this statement I am not referring to the amount of money that government is/isn’t applying to programs that are designed to level the playing field or Close the Gap.
 I believe a large proportion of these funds are presently directed at the wrong place, and in fact in many cases make the problems far worse.
 As in the story above they build orphanages and other services for the River Babies rather than dealing with the source problems.